Updated September 2019

 A few important notes: Express Passes do sell out on peak nights, including weekends and dates in mid to late October, so make your decision about purchasing Express Passes well in advance.
 If you choose to go on a peak night, some wait times can be as long as 2 hours or more for the most popular houses.
 An Express Pass for Halloween Horror Nights does not guarantee you won’t have to wait in line.
 On peak nights, the line for the Express Pass can still be up to half of the posted wait time.

 “As a team member, express passes are the way to go.
-To give you an idea, the line for Stranger Things was longer than 90 minutes at 6pm.
 They have hundreds of people that do the stay and scream and get in early (they open certain houses 15 minutes early).
 When the event actually starts, many lines can be longer than an hour.” -@atlippold

 “We went last night and always splurge and get the Express Pass.
 It’s double the price but so worth it.
-We arrived at 6:45pm and Stranger Things was already at 150 minute wait.
-Our wait time was 20 minutes!
 Definitely hit all the houses you really want to see first, then enjoy the rest.
 The Killer Klowns scare zone is the absolute best!!!!!!” – @mustangcaryn

 VISIT ON A WEEKNIGHT